semrush/intergalactic/website/docs/data-display/conception/conception.md

 If the chart has a title, it should be displayed during loading.
 The user shall have an idea of what is being loaded and whether they need to wait for the loading process to complete.

-> 💡 Note that there is a skeleton for each data type.
-For example, for [Line chart](/data-display/line-chart/).
+> 💡 Note that every chart has it's own skeleton.
+For more information see guides for evety chart type.

 @## Edge cases

 The state for one, two, zero, and partial values differ for different chart types, and these states shall be checked in the documentation for respective chart types.

 General rules of "empty" states for widgets with charts are described in [Error & n/a widget states](/components/widget-empty/).

+@page conception-code
+@page conception-api
+@page conception-changelog